Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 - The current healthcare system requires a shift towards more patient-centered care.

-The Modern Healthcare Paradigm: Profit Over People
+The Modern Health Care Paradigm: Profit Over People

 The Transformation of Medicine into Big Business